 What would we do without the variety of containers we use every day?
 Plastic milk and water jugs, glass jars, plastic containers of all sorts, cotton and canvas bags, wooden and cardboard boxes, large and small.
 We don’t think twice about what a benefit they are.
 But think about biblical days, especially in the Old Testament.
 They had one kind of container that served a multitude of purposes: clay jars.
 If you had a variety of different needs, you simply made or purchased a different sized clay jar or pot.
 Everything was clay!
-Some were fancy, some were common (2 Timothy 2:20-21).
-But they were all made of the same stuff—dirt (clay) and water.
+Whether decorative or common, they were all made of the same stuff—dirt (clay) and water.

-The dominant theme in Scripture is a simple one: God is the potter and humanity is the clay.
-It is another way to express God’s sovereignty over all humanity; a way to express our need to yield to His divine plan; a way to encourage us to find the purpose for which we have been made; a way to accept the divine purpose for all of God’s handiwork.
+The dominant theme in Scripture is a simple one: God is the Divine Potter and humanity is the clay.
+It is another way to express God’s sovereignty over all people; a way to express our need to yield to His divine plan; a way to encourage us to find the purpose for which we have been made; a way to accept the divine purpose for all of God’s handiwork.

-In 1902, a forty-two year-old woman sat in a prayer meeting with a broken heart.
+In 1902, a 42-year-old woman sat in a prayer meeting with a broken heart.
 She had served the Lord faithfully all her adult life in various capacities, all the time dreaming of her heart’s desire—to take the Gospel to Africa as a missionary.
-Finally, her plans seemed certain to be fulfilled.
-But at the last minute, her dream evaporated like a mist because she had not been able to raise sufficient funds.
+When her plans finally seemed to be moving forward, a lack of financial support brought her dream to a standstill.
 Heartbroken, she attended a prayer meeting at church.

 Thou art the Potter, I am the clay.